From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Discussion

+{Finally, our commitment to responsible AI usage extended to our human validation processes.
+The validation, which was performed by native speakers from each of the five regions to confirm dialectal authenticity, was governed.
+Throughout the project, we maintained a commitment to transparency and responsible AI usage, acknowledging the inherent limitations of current LLMs, with the ultimate goal of promoting the development of fair, inclusive, and culturally aware language technologies.}

-\section{Conclusion and Future Work}
+\subsection{Conclusion and Future Work}

-This paper introduced \texttt{Absher}, a novel benchmark designed to evaluate the capabilities of large language models (LLMs) in understanding the diverse dialects and rich cultural expressions across Saudi Arabia.
-Unlike existing Arabic benchmarks that center on Modern Standard Arabic (MSA) or treat dialects at a coarse level, \texttt{Absher} offers fine-grained, region-specific evaluation through over 18,000 carefully constructed multiple-choice questions.
+This paper introduced \texttt{Absher}, a novel benchmark designed to evaluate the capabilities of LLMs in understanding the diverse dialects and rich cultural expressions across Saudi Arabia.
+Unlike existing Arabic benchmarks that focus on Modern Standard Arabic (MSA) or treat dialects at a coarse level, \texttt{Absher} offers fine-grained, region-specific evaluation through over 18,000 carefully constructed multiple-choice questions.
 These questions span six task types—ranging from meaning identification to cultural interpretation—and are grounded in authentic dialectal content from various Saudi regions.
+These questions are derived from a curated dataset of dialectal words, phrases, and proverbs sourced from five major Saudi regions, and systematically span six distinct task categories: Meaning, True/False, Fill-in-the-Blank, Contextual Usage, Cultural Interpretation, and Location Recognition.
+This comprehensive design enables multifaceted evaluation across both linguistic and cultural dimensions.

 Our evaluation of several state-of-the-art LLMs revealed significant variation in performance across dialects, question types, and linguistic units.
 While some models performed well on tasks like location recognition and contextual usage, they struggled with cultural inference and binary reasoning, especially in low-context scenarios.
 Notably, multilingual models such as Qwen and Mistral outperformed Arabic-native models in general tasks, whereas the latter showed an advantage in interpreting culturally embedded expressions like proverbs.